St Peter's Church, Hargrave

 St Peter's Church is in the village of Hargrave, Cheshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and an active Anglican parish church in the diocese of Chester, the archdeaconry of Chester and the deanery of Malpas.

 History

 The church was built in 1627 as a combined chapel and school by Thomas Moulson, a former native of the village.
 He had moved to London and become a master grocer.
 He was Member of Parliament for the City of London in 1628 and Lord Mayor of London in 1634.
 Shortly before his death in 1638, he set up a trust to maintain the church and the school.
 In 1812 its use as a school ended.
 As the state of the church had become neglected, a considerable restoration was carried out between 1878 and 1890, the first Duke of Westminster contributing £200 of the total cost of £600.
 This restoration, with the addition of a vestry, is attributed to John Douglas.
+In 1878 it became the parish church for a new ecclesiastical parish called 'St Peter, Hargrave', covering the two townships of Foulk Stapleford from the parish of Tarvin (which included Hargrave) and Huxley from the parish of Waverton.